Mattlister/The-Monkees-Monkees/Testing.md

    of the Modal connecting to the "display" was difficult because of the layout of the structure.
 The 4 paragraphs with their Name related buttons all sat together in a groupd of 4.
 Thr "display" design code all sat below this so it wasn't 1 to 2, 3 to 4, 5 to 6, 7 to 8.
 It was 1 to 5, 2 to 6, 3 to
    7 and 4 to 8 otherwise they didn't sit right on the page.
 Using this grid and modal system, I was able to replicate onto the other pages after testing.
+   I did initally have some inline styles adding padding around the Modal images but I since changed it to add padding around the whole card.
+I also changed the colour of the buttons and each one was colour coordinated from the click button, to the layout colour of the Modal and the close button on the Modal card itself.

 4. The music video again, this seemed like an easy thing to add intially and sat "center" on the page but I found this weas incorrect and so putting together another grid layout lined up the video to display in the middle of the page.